 If you’re selling a leasehold property, you’ll have to cover extra costs for any additional information required from the landlord or management company.
 This can cost from £100 to over £500.

 Remember, it’s always worth checking your conveyancer’s terms and conditions to see if any additional charges apply to you.

-Get an online conveyancing quote for your move today.
+Get a personalised conveyancing quote for your move today.